blopa/Magento-Chatbot/README.md

     - Add Messages Queue Modes
     - Add option to Clear Message Queue
     - Add price to product list
+    - Add condition to only handle messages from Messenger
+    - Add new configuration tab
+    - Fix some bugs
+    - Add bugs to fix later
 - **v1.0.2:**
     - Add Messages Queue
     - Add List More command